-InterContinental Sydney – an opulent, convenient, historic and modern hotel.
+InterContinental – An opulent, convenient, historic, and modern hotel.

 The indisputable elegance is immediately apparent in the atrium café with live piano music.
-Set within the historic Treasury Building, the InterContinental soars over 30 levels, but rooms are much the same; only the layout and views really differ.
-They are all spacious enough for two double beds, and some have interconnecting doors, making them useful for families.
-Most feature a sofa alcove alongside the window and some peculiar furniture, e.g. the glass-top desk is longer than the sofa.
-Vast panoramas of the Sydney Harbour Bridge and/or Opera House are possible from some rooms, and guaranteed from the suites on the top floors.
-The large indoor pool also provides some amazing views, but is otherwise uninviting, while the twin-level Health Club gym, with a spa and sauna, is far better than most.
-The hotel is convenient to the city centre and Circular Quay (for trains and ferries).
+Set within the historic Treasury Building, the InterContinental soars over thirty levels; rooms are similar, only the layout and views really differ.
+They are all spacious enough for two double beds and some have interconnecting doors, making them useful for families.
+Most feature a sofa alcove alongside the window and some unique furniture.
+Panoramic views of the Sydney Harbour Bridge and/or Opera House are offered from some rooms and guaranteed from the suites on the top floors.
+The large indoor pool also provides some amazing views, while the twin-level Health Club gym, with a spa and sauna, is very good.
+The hotel is convenient to the city center and Circular Quay (for trains and ferries).

-- Location: 117 Macquarie Street, in the heart of the city, surrounded by parks, cafés and old buildings, and very close to transport.
+- Area: Macquarie Street, in the heart of the city, surrounded by parks, cafés, and old buildings, and very close to public transport.

 - Guests: Mostly business people, and couples or small groups on short getaways.